 - Immunologic response: Remains debatable.
 Donor-specific antibodies have been found in synovial fluid and serum of patiens with fresh-frozen BTB allografts, but have not been associated with any clinical abnormalities or obvious alterations in graft incorporation.

-- Most common steriliztion technique: aseptic harvest and cleaning process consisting of antibiotic soaks, multiple cultures, and low-dose radiation (<3.0 Mrad).
+- Most common sterilization technique: aseptic harvest and cleaning process consisting of antibiotic soaks, multiple cultures, and low-dose radiation (<3.0 Mrad).
 Deep freezing or cleansing with 4% chlorhexidine gluconate does not adversely affect allograft biomechanical properties.

 Allograft Review References